Karoly-Git/Karoly-Git/README.md

 What motivates me most is building something useful—something that makes someone’s life easier or solves a real problem.
 I don’t get excited about generic “starter apps.”
 I’d rather work on something messy and challenging.
 I’ve done paid projects, but honestly, some of my favorite work has been things I built simply because they were interesting or because I wanted to understand how something worked.

 I try to be resourceful.
 I don’t always know the right answer immediately, but I’m good at finding it.
-I use AI a lot—not as a crutch, but as a tool that helps me move faster and think more clearly.
+I use tools like AI—not as a crutch, but as a tool that helps me move faster and think more clearly.
 It frees me up to focus on design, architecture, and actual problem-solving instead of trying to memorize every last bit of syntax.

 I could list the tools and technologies I know, but anyone can do that.
 I’d rather someone browse my portfolio and see what I’ve actually built.